Donna M. Loring: A Penobscot Voice in Politics and Community

 Personal Life, 1978-2009

-Explore a selection of Donna M. Loring’s personal photographs and memorabilia documenting her service in Vietnam, her graduation from the police academy and subsequent service as Chief of Police for the Penobscot Nation and Director of Security at Bowdoin College.
-Also included are photographs from the first State of the Tribes Day at the Maine State Legislature in 2002 and portraits with other political figures in Maine, and other memorabilia from trips and events Loring attended.
+Selection of Loring’s personal photographs and memorabilia documenting her service in Vietnam, her graduation from the police academy and subsequent service as Chief of Police for the Penobscot Nation and Director of Security at Bowdoin College.
+Also included are photographs from the first State of the Tribes Day at the Maine State Legislature in 2002, portraits with other political figures in Maine, and other memorabilia from trips and events attended.

 About Donna M. Loring